BUMETCS673/673A2_Project_Team5_MERN/team.md

 ### Yichen Li (Wayne)
 Hello everyone, I am Yichen Li.
 I would like to introduce my professional experience.
 I have worked on several web applications before, including financial calculators and the official winery website.
 I have studied Python, data mining, front-end and back-end, and databases.
 I have some understanding of various knowledge, but it is not profound.
 I hope to deepen my knowledge through learning from everyone.

+### Yibo Wang (Wilbur)
+Hello guys, I'm Yibo Wang.
+I am from south China.
+I wend to undergraduate at UC Davis, studying mechenical engineering.
+I switched to computer science after coming to BU.
+Nice to meet you guys.
+I am new to web development.
+Hope I can learn from you.
+Thanks